AaronL1011/MERN-Final-Project/README.md

 ### Edit Profile Page

-This page has forms allowing for the user to change their account information and reset their password if need be.
+This page has forms allowing for the user to change their account details and reset their password if need be.

 ![Edit Profile Page](./resources/Grub_Grub_Wireframes/Edit_Profile_Page.png)